 1. Space

 The first is space.
-While an SMS is limited to 160 characters, MMS offers more freedom in length.
+While an SMS is limited to 160 characters, MMS gives you more room to work with.
 On average, MMS supports a maximum size of around 300KB-500KB and over a thousand words.
 Character count is an important consideration when you’re thinking about which to send and when.

 If you’re sending a short appointment reminder, for example, SMS would be your ideal option.
 If you’re delivering a long promo with flashy visuals, you may opt for an MMS.